Raywood, Aldgate: 20th century

 Tullie Cornthwaite Wollaston (1863–1931), known for his discovery and cultivation of the claret ash tree, bought a section of land in 1904, another in 1911, and further plots as they became available.
 He established the gardens, and about 1925 established Ray Nursery (named in memory of his son, a casualty of World War I) to encourage cultivation of native plants.

-Wollaston sold Raywood to Sir Alexander Downer in 1923, who lived in a cottage while he had the large house built in a Georgian style that he had admired in English country houses on a recent trip.
+The Wollaston property was bought by Sir Alexander Downer in 1932, who lived in a cottage while he had the large house built in a Georgian style that he had admired in English country houses on a recent trip.
 Architect Kenneth Milne, who had also recently taken a particular interest in Georgian architecture and the work of 18th-century Scots architects Robert and James Adam, designed the house, and it was built using Basket Range sandstone.
 Construction took place from September 1934 to August 1935.
 Downer named the mansion Arbury Park after Arbury Hall, near Nuneaton, Warwickshire, where his friends the Newdigate family lived.